reactjs/react.dev/beta/src/content/apis/react/Component.md

 ### Migrating a component with state from a class to a function {/*migrating-a-component-with-state-from-a-class-to-a-function*/}

-Suppose you're converting this class to a function:
+Suppose you're converting this `Counter` class component to a function:

 <Sandpack>